LANGUAGE ARTS 7

 • Language Power workbook, Level E (provided by NSA, invoiced to families for workbook cost).

-Students should spend a minimum of five hours a week on this class.
+Students should expect to spend approximately five hours a week on this class.

-Students will be evaluated on specified assignments provided in the lessons.
-These include projects, creative writing, grammar exercises, group discussion involvement etc. These will be submitted to the teacher for marking.
-Closed book tests are given at the end of each unit.
-There is no final cumulative exam for this course.
-There is a unit exam at the end of the year.
+Students will be evaluated on assignments, tests and discussions provided in the lessons.
+These will be submitted to the teacher for marking.
+Closed-book tests are given throughout the course.
+There is a final cumulative exam for this course.

 Summary of Course Content and Activities